“Look-a-Likes” (crossbreeding including prohibited colors) & DNA breed testing (unreliable)

-Please note: *Look-a-likes* (mongrels/crossbreeds) are sold that piggyback on the name *French Bulldog* these dogs obviously do NOT have a globally recognized FCI pedigree.
+Please note: *Look-a-likes* (mongrels/crossbreeds) are being offered that piggyback on the name *French Bulldog*.
+These dogs obviously DON’T have a worldwide recognised pedigree but a fake pedigree that is for sale everywhere on the internet.

-A dog without a pedigree is not a purebred dog.
-A dog without a pedigree can resemble a purebred dog.
-But because you don’t know how, where, why and what was bred into it, we call it a “look-a-like”.
-Of course, a mongrel or a dog that resembles a purebred dog can be just as sweet as a purebred dog, and of course a pedigree says nothing about the fun you can have with your dog.
-But a pedigree does say something about whether the dog has been bred with care.
+A “look-a-like” is a dog that resembles a purebred dog but doesn’t have a recognized pedigree because it’s not a purebred.
+But because you don’t know how, where, why, or what was bred into it, we call it a “look-a-like.”
+Of course, a mongrel or a dog that resembles a purebred can be just as sweet as a purebred, and of course, a pedigree doesn’t say anything about the fun you can have with your dog.
+But a pedigree does say something about the care with which the dog was bred.

 “Look-a-likes” determine research outcomes